Juan RIVERA v. STATE of Maryland.

 RAKER, Judge, dissenting, joined by BELL, Chief Judge:

-Petitioner was misled by the statements made by the Assistant State's Attorney as to the collateral consequences of his guilty plea.
-The prosecutor's unequivocal statements were reasonably relied upon by petitioner in entering his guilty plea.
-Accordingly, petitioner should be granted coram nobis relief and permitted to withdraw his plea of guilty on the grounds that his guilty plea was not freely and voluntarily offered.[1]
-He relied upon an unequivocal and unambiguous representation *231 of the State that his plea of guilty would not make him eligible for deportation.
-Although no representative of the State of Maryland can bind the federal government as to immigration matters, petitioner was not unreasonable in relying upon the State's Attorney's representation.
+Petitioner was misled by the statements made by the Assistant State‘s Attorney as to the collateral consequences of his guilty plea.
+The prosecutor‘s unequivocal statements were reasonably relied upon by petitioner in entering his guilty plea.
+Accordingly, petitioner should be granted coram nobis relief and permitted to withdraw his plea of guilty on the grounds that his guilty plea was not freely and voluntarily offered.1 He relied upon an unequivocal and unambiguous representation of the State that his plea of guilty would not make him eligible for deportation.
+Although no representative of the State of Maryland can bind the federal government as to immigration matters, petitioner was not unreasonable in relying upon the State‘s Attorney‘s representation.
 As an inducement to plead guilty, in the absence of the fulfillment of that inducement, petitioner should be permitted to withdraw his guilty plea.

-"In previous conversations that we have had, there was a concern that a plea to this charge would make your client deportable.
+“In previous conversations that we have had, there was a concern that a plea to this charge would make your client deportable.
 I have since had an opportunity to speak to Christine Carlson, Special Agent for the U.S. Department of Homeland Security, Immigration and Customs Enforcement, who has informed me that a Contributing charge does not make a defendant eligible for deportation proceedings.
-It is a charge that INS does not "look behind" as they would with a second degree assault.
-Please feel free to contact Ms. Carlson at XXX-XXX-XXXX."
+It is a charge that INS does not “look behind” as they would with a second degree assault.
+Please feel free to contact Ms. Carlson at 410-962-7449.”
 (Emphasis added).

 Petitioner reasonably relied upon the State‘s representation and inducement to plead guilty, and when the State‘s representation turned out to be inaccurate, petitioner should be permitted to withdraw his guilty plea.

-While the State cannot implement its inducement, it nonetheless has an obligation to provide accurate information and, so long as petitioner had "reasonable grounds for assuming that the [plea] bargain would be consummated," the prosecutor's failure to deliver on her promise destroyed the voluntariness of petitioner's plea and entitles petitioner to relief.
+While the State cannot implement its inducement, it nonetheless has an obligation to provide accurate information and, so long as petitioner had “reasonable grounds for assuming that the [plea] bargain would be consummated,” the prosecutor‘s failure to deliver on her promise destroyed the voluntariness of petitioner‘s plea and entitles petitioner to relief.
 See Smith v.
 State, 375 Md.
 365, 390, 825 A.2d 1055, 1070 (2003) (quoting United States v.
-Frontero, 452 F.2d 406, 411-12 (5th Cir.
-1971)).
-In circumstances analogous to the present case in that they involved a defendant's reliance upon misleading information provided by the prosecutor to reach a plea agreement, the United States Court of Appeals for the Fifth Circuit noted as follows:
+Frontero, 452 F.2d 406, 411-12 (5th Cir.1971)).
+In circumstances analogous to the present case in that they involved a defendant‘s reliance upon misleading information provided by the prosecutor to reach a plea agreement, the United States Court of Appeals for the Fifth Circuit noted as follows:

 * * *

-This scenario will sometimes end in a sentence which comports with the defendant's expectations or in, what the defendant feels is, a `double-cross', when the trial judge exercises his discretion and pronounces a sentence more severe than the prosecutor `promised' or the judge supposedly had committed himself to.
-When this occurs, the defendant may (and we emphasize `may') have a claim of an invalid plea based on incomprehension, misinterpretation, or inducement.
+This scenario will sometimes end in a sentence which comports with the defendant‘s expectations or in, what the defendant feels is, a ‘double-cross‘, when the trial judge exercises his discretion and pronounces a sentence more severe than the prosecutor ‘promised’ or the judge supposedly had committed himself to.
+When this occurs, the defendant may (and we emphasize ‘may‘) have a claim of an invalid plea based on incomprehension, misinterpretation, or inducement.
 The defendant, however, must have reasonable grounds for assuming that the bargain would be consummated.
 He cannot, in the ordinary case, rely on the promise of the prosecutor who has no authority to make sentencing promises, or on the inaccurate representations of an overzealous attorney.
-There must be some basis in the record for an appellate court to find that a `bargain' has been made which acted as an inducement and destroyed voluntariness."
+There must be some basis in the record for an appellate court to find that a ‘bargain’ has been made which acted as an inducement and destroyed voluntariness.”

 Frontero, 452 F.2d at 411 (emphasis in first paragraph added).

 In State v.
 Chace, 151 N.H.
 310, 856 A.2d 1 (2004), the prosecutor provided inaccurate information in a letter he wrote to the defendant.
-In the letter, the prosecutor set out the penalties for the criminal offense at issue, driving while intoxicated.
-On appeal, the defendant argued the letter was misleading because it failed to provide some discretionary sentencing options.
-The State argued that it had no obligation to inform the defendant about the particular sentencing procedure and that nothing prevented the defendant from consulting an attorney.
-Finding the letter misleading, the New Hampshire Supreme Court stated as follows:
+In the letter, the prosecutor set out the penalties for the criminal offense at issue, driving while

 “Here, the State voluntarily undertook the task of informing the defendant concerning the consequences of a plea.
 In doing so, the State has a responsibility to describe fairly and accurately such consequences.
 In this instance, we agree with the trial court that the letter written by the State failed to meet this burden.”